retorquere/zotero-deb/README.md

 $ sudo apt-get install zotero # if you want Zotero
 $ sudo apt-get install jurism # if you want Juris-M
 ```

+## Global Menu support for Ubuntu 19.04+

+For Global Menu support (which will *only* work on Ubuntu 19.04+ x64), change the installation url to https://github.com/retorquere/zotero-deb/releases/download/global-menu/install.sh

 # Updating the packages